-A bronze plaque mounted on a large plinth next to the parade ground and detailing the history of the college was presented by the Duntroon Society and commemorates its centenary year.
+A bronze plaque on a large plinth next to the parade ground was presented by the Duntroon Society and commemorates the centenary year of the college.

 Robert Campbell's property Duntroon was situated on the limestone plains of New South Wales in the area that is now covered by the ACT.

 Duntroon was recommended as the site for Australia's Military College by Lord Kitchener, who had been commissioned in 1910 to report on the country's defence needs.
 Initially the government rented Duntroon for two years before obtaining the title to Duntroon and its surrounding 360 acres (1.5 km²) through the creation of the Australian Capital Territory.
 On 27 June 1911 the Royal Military College opened at Duntroon.

 |Address:||Lavarack Harrison Road, Parade Ground, Royal Military College Duntroon, Campbell, 2612|

 Note: GPS Coordinates are approximate.

 |Actual Event STart Date:||27-June-1911|

 |Monument Designer:||Ross Bastiann|

 ROYAL MILITARY COLLEGE OF AUSTRALIA

 The RMC opened at Duntroon on 27th June 1911.
 The first class comprised 32 Australians and 10 New Zealanders creating at the outset an association of lasting mutual benefit.
 Five classes graduated for service in the 1914 -18 war.